 The entanglement of the church in politics, the rise of the Christian Nationalist movement, and the unwavering evangelical support of Trump are amongst the most spiritually disorienting things I have experienced in my entire journey of faith.
 My brooding arrangement of “They’ll Know We Are Christians By Our Love” conveys the sense of betrayal I have felt by my former tribe.
 The piece and its corresponding animated short video subtly point out how far adrift the Christian boat has sailed.
 Without the compelling need to share this piece publicly, I may never have released the other pieces on this album.
 I wanted to raise questions, make a statement and get people talking.

 The off-putting and unloving behavior of self-professed Christians has left my faith with some scars and bruises.
 Doubts have resurfaced as I question where I belong, how I fit in, and the extent to which I wish to disassociate myself from the church.
-Declaring myself an ex-Christian was my initial inclination.
-Although this would be the easiest way to proceed, I’m not there yet.
+Declaring myself an ex-Christian was my initial inclination, but this didn’t sit right with me.
 I question lots of things within the Bible, and wrestle daily with my faith.
 However, I don’t feel personally conflicted about the counter-culture teachings of Jesus.
+My issues are more with the layers of culture which have packaged, sold and accepted as Christianity.

 Grappling with Powerful, Poetic Lyrics